syntasso/workshop/installing-kratix/README.md

 1. A **Docker Hub account** with push permissions (or similar registry).
 1. **[Docker CLI](https://docs.docker.com/get-docker/)** to build and push images.

+### Configure Docker
+In order to complete all tutorials in this series, you must allocate enough resources to Docker.

+Docker requires:
+* 5 CPU
+* 12GB Memory
+* 4GB swap

+This can be managed through your tool of choice (e.g. Docker Desktop, Rancher, etc).

 ### Clone Kratix
 ```
 git clone https://github.com/syntasso/kratix.git